 Day 3: Singapore Boat Tour, Little India, Then Arab Street And Kampong Glam

 Today take a boat tour around Singapore’s rivers.
 See our Singapore in 5 days itinerary above before heading out to experience some of Singapore’s cultural diversity.
 First of all, visit Little India for an extraordinary glimpse into India in Singapore.
 From here Kampong Glam is very close.
-You can be wowed by the murals which grace the walls of the neighborhood, do some shopping in trendy Haji Lane or Arab Street and then finish off the day with a delicious Turkish or Lebanese meal.
+You can be wowed by the murals which grace the walls of the neighborhood.
+Do some shopping in trendy Haji Lane or Arab Street.
+Then, finish off the day with a delicious Turkish or Lebanese meal.

 Even though your Singapore itinerary 4 days means you have to pick the highlights of this city, we’ve ensured you get to see the best.